Hello! This is your tech guide, always ready to sharply dissect the latest trends in the IT industry. π

 Companies began to misunderstand this philosophy as “dumping all the burden on developers.”

-- Past: Developers only needed to write code.
+- Past: Developers only had to write code.
 (Operations team handled servers)

-- Present: Developers must write code, build Docker images, configure Kubernetes deployments, provision infrastructure with Terraform, monitor with Prometheus, and set up AWS IAM permissions.
+- Present: Developers have to write code, package Docker images, configure Kubernetes deployments, provision infrastructure with Terraform, monitor with Prometheus, and set up AWS IAM permissions.

-Result: Developers spent more time learning infrastructure configuration than coding.
-This is professionally known as an ‘explosion of Cognitive Load.’
-Developers’ heads were on the verge of exploding. π€―
+Result: Developers spent more time learning infrastructure setup than coding.
+This is professionally called an ‘explosion of Cognitive Load.’
+Developers’ brains were on the verge of exploding. π€―

-Security shifted left (to the development phase), testing shifted left, deployment shifted left… The so-called ‘Shift Left’ movement placed too much burden on developers’ shoulders.
+Security to the left (to the development phase), testing to the left, deployment to the left… The so-called ‘Shift Left’ movement placed too much burden on developers’ shoulders.

-- Junior Developer’s Cry: “I joined as a Java backend developer, why am I troubleshooting Kubernetes?”
+- New Developer’s Cry: “I joined as a Java backend developer, why am I troubleshooting Kubernetes?”

-- Emergence of Shadow Ops: Ultimately, a distorted structure emerged where one senior developer in the team, who “knew a bit about infrastructure,” couldn’t code and spent all day dealing with infrastructure chores.
+- Emergence of Shadow Ops: Eventually, a dysfunctional structure emerged where one senior developer in the team, who “knew a bit about infrastructure,” couldn’t code and spent all day dealing with infrastructure chores.

 DevOps was meant for ‘collaboration,’ but in reality, it was forcing developers to become ‘full-lifecycle engineers’ beyond full-stack, leading to burnout.